-$1.75M Verdict: Colorized Films Highlight MVC Injuries
+$1.75M Verdict: Colorized Films Highlight Motorcycle Injuries

 Deaths on motorcycles occurred 27 times more frequently than any other vehicle in 2014, according to the National Highway Traffic Safety Administration.
 However, 59 percent of those motorcycle deaths involved other vehicles.
 The vulnerability of motorcyclists prompted the NHTSA to launch an entire PR campaign aimed at promoting awareness to all motorists to "share the road."